What Is An Occluded Front And Which Weather Conditions Occur During This Event?

 An occluded front occurs when a cold front moves faster and eventually overtakes a warm front, resulting in the formation of an occluded front through a process called cyclogenesis.

-The new front usually develops around the center of a low-pressure system during the formation and of a cyclone.
+The new front usually develops around the center of a low-pressure system during the formation of a cyclone.

 * Cyclogenesis is the term that usually refers to the strengthening of a cyclonic circulation around a low-pressure system.
 As the name suggests, this phenomenon closely follows the formation and fortification of a type of cyclone.